AnnaIAG/hello-world/README.md

 learing the tool

 I am testing how the commit function works
-To do this I am chaning the READMe file
+To do this I am changing the READMe file
+Learning how the tool works now.
+Fixed the spelling of the word - changing